-How to Store and Serve Red Wine
+How to Store Red Wine

 Red wine is the favorite of many collectors.
 With proper storage, red wines can age and develop over years, or even decades.
-All wines should be stored in a cool location, at about 55 degrees Fahrenheit.
+Like all wines, red wines should be stored in a cool location, between 55 to 58 degrees Fahrenheit.
 Red wines are happier at slightly higher temperatures than whites, so it makes sense to store bottles of red wine at the top of your wine cellar or cabinet since heat rises.

 When serving a bottle of red wine that has been cellared, you may want to allow it to warm up a little.
-With a young red wine, it can be beneficial to decant first so that it will breathe a little as it warms.
 Full-bodied, intense red wines can be served as warm as 65 degrees Fahrenheit.
 Medium-bodied reds will be best at around 60 degrees, and the lightest fruity red wines will be delicious at wine cellar temperature.
+With a young red wine, it can be beneficial to decant first so that it will breathe a little as it warms.

 Decanting an aged red wine is a good idea, though older wines should not be allowed to sit too long.
 Red wine develops sediment as it ages, and pouring it into a decanter rather than straight into the glass allows you to keep the sediment in the bottle.

 If you must store a bottle of red wine that has been opened, recork it if possible (some bottle openers can also recork) or use a wine bottle stopper and place it in the refrigerator.
 All but the more delicate aged reds should keep for a couple days.
 If you want to be able to serve wine by the glass, or if you often store opened bottles, a preservation system might be right for you.

 We have written three articles that go into the detail of the differences for storing red wine,